Ex-Homeland Security Official Outs Himself As 'Anonymous' Anti-Trump Author

 Taylor, in media interviews as recently as August, denied being "Anonymous."

-Throughout his post, Taylor is explicit about his commitment to the Republican Party, and asserts he "wanted this President to succeed" when he joined the administration alongside John Kelly, Trump's first Homeland Security secretary who later became the White House Chief of Staff.
+Throughout his post, Taylor was explicit about his commitment to the Republican Party and asserted he "wanted this President to succeed" when he joined the administration alongside John Kelly, Trump's first Homeland Security secretary who later became the White House chief of staff.

-But he goes on to say, "Too often in times of crisis, I saw Donald Trump prove he is a man without character, and his personal defects have resulted in leadership failures so significant that they can be measured in lost American lives.
+But Taylor went on to say, "Too often in times of crisis, I saw Donald Trump prove he is a man without character, and his personal defects have resulted in leadership failures so significant that they can be measured in lost American lives.
 I witnessed Trump's inability to do his job over the course of two-and-a-half years."

-He claimed, the president's flaws were evident to "everyone" but that most were "were hesitant to speak up for fear of reprisals."
+He said the president's flaws were evident to "everyone" but that most were "were hesitant to speak up for fear of reprisals."

 Taylor has appeared in ads for Republican Voters Against Trump, a group that is supporting Joe Biden in the presidential contest.
-He also wrote an op-ed in the Washington Post in April detailing what he said were actions by the president that made the country "less secure."
+He also wrote an op-ed in The Washington Post in August detailing what he said were actions by the president that made the country "less secure."

-But it was his anonymous op-ed in the New York Times in September 2018 in which he declared he was "part of the resistance inside the Trump administration" that delighted the president's critics and added to fears within the administration of a "deep state" that was acting against the president's orders.
-He parlayed that into a book, The Warning, a year later.
+But it was his anonymous op-ed in The New York Times in September 2018 in which he declared he was "part of the resistance inside the Trump administration" that delighted the president's critics and added to fears within the administration of a "deep state" that was acting against Trump's orders.
+He parlayed that into a book, A Warning, a year later.

 In his Medium post, Taylor defended his works under the cover of anonymity, explaining that he "wrestled" with the decision and that ultimately it helped hold Trump's feet to the fire.